Tuneer/Tuneer/README.md

 <h3 align="left">About Me</h3>

-Hello! 👋 I'm Tuneer Mahatpure, a mobile technology enthusiast with 7 years of experience in the dynamic world of mobile app development.
-My journey began in the realm of Android development with Java, and as soon as Kotlin was introduced, I embraced it wholeheartedly, recognizing its potential for building robust and elegant mobile solutions.
-Alongside my expertise in Android and cross-platform development with React Native, I also have 3 years of experience in iOS development using Swift and SwiftUI, which has broadened my ability to create seamless and native experiences across mobile platforms.
+Hello! 👋 I'm Tuneer Mahatpure, a mobile technology enthusiast with 7+ years of experience in the ever-evolving world of software development.
+I’ve built and led the development of 10+ Android apps, 5+ Java desktop applications, and several cross-platform mobile solutions using React Native, Flutter, and Jetpack Compose.

+My journey began with Android (Java), and I embraced Kotlin early on for its expressiveness and power.
+Over time, I extended my expertise to iOS development, gaining 3+ years of experience with Swift and SwiftUI, crafting beautiful and responsive native experiences for Apple platforms.

 <h3 align="left">Diverse Domain Expertise</h3>